pclaycs/tft-epilepsy-helper/README.md

 - ✅ Only interacts with standard desktop-level window and audio controls

 The only reason I can foresee this being bannable is that **finishers are a monetized cosmetic**, and Riot Games may choose to prioritize revenue over accessibility.

-Therefore, I **cannot guarantee** that your account will not be flagged or banned for using it.
+I **cannot guarantee** that your account will not be flagged or banned for using it.
 **Use at your own risk.** I take no responsibility in the event of account penalties.

 ## 🚀 How to Use